SciGaP/DEPRECATED-scigap-docs/Airavata-Installation.md

 			- To create a vitrual-host <pre><code>rabbitmqctl add_vhost vhostauthvhost</code></pre>
 			- Provide permission to created 'Username'  to the created vhost <pre><code>rabbitmqctl set_permissions -p messaging airavata ".*" ".*" ".*”</code></pre>
 			- Uncomment rabbitmq.broker.url=amqp://Username:Password@localhost:5672/Vhost.
 Add the created username, password and Vhost in the URL.
-			- If you need to stop RabbitMQ use <pre><code>rabbitmqctl stop</code></pre>.
+			- If you need to stop RabbitMQ use <pre><code>rabbitmqctl stop</code></pre>
-			  <br> If the RabbitMQ server stopped then the above user creation, vhost cretion and permission granting commmands need to run again after restarting the servers.
+			  If the RabbitMQ server stopped then the above user creation, vhost cretion and permission granting commmands need to run again after restarting the servers.
 11. Download and install Zookeeper.
 Use <a href=" http://www.us.apache.org/dist/zookeeper/zookeeper-3.4.8/" target="_blank">Download Zookeeper</a> <br> You can downlaod and install Zookeeper in the above created local folder; LocalAiravata
 12. Navigate to the Zookeeper bin directory  and start zookeeper <pre><code>zkServer.sh start</code></pre>
 13. In bin start the Airavata server and monitor log messages; This may require JAVA_HOME to be defined.
 Some configurations such as in  bin/zoo.cfg and bin/airavata-server.properties  may have to be adjusted if some ports are already in use.
 Ports need to be open as well.